 I see our families and communities we live in as the very core of our existence, which in turn correlates with our relationship to how we live in and perceive our surroundings and the natural world.
 We have lost the sense of this being an intensely personal relationship, and I want to explore how we can regain some of the essential feelings of belonging and being at home in it.
 How can we make sure to preserve it for future generations?
 How can we put a stop to the degradation of natural habitats, the disappearance of wildlife and more and more pollution?
 Moreover, how can we find a sense of power and ability to do something ourselves, regain that sense of responsibility for ourselves, those closest to us and every living creature?
 The world itself is alive, with everything in it.

 I hold a doctorate degree in prehistoric archaeology and I also studied classics and zoology.
 I am also a swim teacher for babies, children and adults and an Aquarobics instructor.
-I love creative writing and am currently working on a novel, walking outside in nature, dancing (specifically the niche style of Margaret Morris Movement), swimming (both in- and outdoors), drawing, cooking, classical music (esp.
-Bach, Mozart, Vaughan Williams, Albinoni and many others…) and reading copious amounts of books on history, nature, the human condition as well as classic literary novels and learning languages.
-I am also a marine mammal first aider and have begun to attend Quaker meetings for about a year now.
+I love creative writing and am currently working on a novel.
+I’m a keen swimmer (both in- and outdoors) and enjoy walking in nature, dancing (specifically the niche style of Margaret Morris Movement), cooking, classical music (esp.
+Bach, Mozart, Vaughan Williams, Albinoni and many others…), and reading copious amounts of books on history, nature, the human condition as well as classic literary novels and I am interested in foreign languages.
+I have also been attending Quaker meetings for about two years now.

 All of this points in the direction of the “Little Green Footpath” which I see as a metaphor for our lives’ journeys and the traces and footprints we leave behind and those we follow and those who accompany us.